xlladdins/xll/docs/Excel4MacrosQ-S.md

     > make a selection on another sheet in the same workbook or in
     > another workbook.

->
+> &nbsp;

-**Tip**   You can enter data in a cell without selecting the cell by using the reference arguments to the CUT, COPY, or FORMULA functions.
+**Tip**&nbsp;&nbsp;&nbsp;You can enter data in a cell without selecting the cell by using the reference arguments to the CUT, COPY, or FORMULA functions.

 **Examples**